 If someone is stung by a bee and the sting remains in the skin, quickly flick it out using your thumb nail or a credit card.
 Try not to squeeze the sting as this can increase the amount of allergen entering the body and therefore increase any possible allergic reaction.
 The venom sac can take 2-3 minutes to release the venom and so removing the sac promptly can prevent further venom increasing the reaction.

 Old wives’ tales suggest neutralising stings with vinegar or bicarbonate of soda (depending on the source) is an effective remedy for wasp and bee stings.
 Wasp sting venom is more alkaline and the remedy is neutralising the sting with vinegar to reduce the pain.
-Bee sting venom is predominantly formic acidic and so they advise this should be neutralised with bicarbonate of soda.
+Bee sting venom is predominantly formic acidic.
+They advise bicarbonate of soda to neautralise it.
 Neither of these remedies have any scientific backing and it is more likely to be the power of suggestion than any real benefit that might make people feel better.

 Tick bites (Ticks carry Lyme disease)